 Advocates of the project say it’s crucial to Memphis’ long-term economic success.
 As a national leader in the transportation industry, Memphis relies heavily on the airport and surrounding businesses.
 According to Arnold Perl, chairman of the Memphis and Shelby County Airport Authority, transportation provides or significantly affects around 50% of Memphis jobs.
 The Memphis Chamber of Commerce estimates 70% of Memphis’ gross metropolitan product comes from business done within the aerotropolis.

 (If you’ve been badly affected by the economic downturn, remember that our attorneys work with people who are overwhelmed financially.
+When you call our bankruptcy law firm Memphis, TN families place their trust in, our knowledgeable lawyers can explain to you the bankruptcy process and answer any questions you might have.
 We can stop foreclosures or wage garnishments and help you get out of debt.
 Contact our Memphis bankruptcy lawyers (901-327-2100) for more info or for a free consultation.)